 CADAC II Executive Director: After serving with the US Army 5th Special Forces Group in Vietnam, Jim had a 30-year career in Real Estate managing shopping centers for ITT, General Electric, Prudential Insurance and Travelers Insurance.
 Jim’s second career began with the Hazelden Foundation at their facility in West Palm Beach, Florida.

-I began working on the men’s unit nights and weekends until I left in my sixth year when I’d become a member of the Clinical Leadership Team, the Executive Leadership Team and chaired the Education Team.
-My responsibilities included supervision of the Addiction Professional Training Institute, the Physician Faculty Training Program, the Professionals in Residence Program and staff development, which included internship programs with eight Master degree programs.
-I was sent to Costa Rica in 2002 as a part of a group making a presentation on the Minnesota Model to governmental agencies responsible for health care.
-At that time I became the clinical director of ACERPA in San Jose, Costa Rica, having been asked to train the staff there in the application of the model as used at Hazelden.
-While in Costa Rica I introduced a women’s program and treatment in English.
-I am one of the founders of Costa Rica Recovery.
+Jim began working on the men’s units until his sixth year when he was recruited to become a member of the Clinical Leadership Team and eventually the Executive Leadership Team, finally chairing the Education Team.
+His responsibilities included the supervision of the professional addiction training Institute, the Physician Faculty Training Program and he led the internship programs with eight Master degree programs.
+Jim was sent to Costa Rica as a consultant/expert in 2002 to make a presentation on the Minnesota model to governmental agencies responsible for health care in Costa Rica.
+He was contracted to become the Clinical Director of ACERPA in San Jose to implement the Hazelden Addiction Treatment Model.
+Jim is one of the founders of Costa Rica Recovery.

 Richard has worked with the center for over 8 years and has personally helped 100’s of patients find their way to Costa Rica for treatment and leave clean.
 Richard is often working with clients on their action plans and helps coordinate some of the most exciting events and adventures.
 Richard is the proud father of two Costa Rican children and has lived in Costa Rica for over 24 years.
 He is an active member of the English speaking NA & AA community.
 He enjoys tennis and time with family.